Please use public transport only if necessary and only if you are feeling well.

 You will not be issued with a new licence.

-The police will know the new expiry date because they have access to the ACT licensing system.
+The police will know the new expiry date because they have access to the ACT licencing system.

 If you need a replacement licence, apply online with Access Canberra.

 If you received your learner car licence before 1 January 2020 and it is extended, you will remain on the previous licencing scheme.

 You will not be subject to the new requirements for obtaining a provisional car licence.